 Will I Need a Dental Crown After a Root Canal Treatment?

-Will I Need a Dental Crown After a Root Canal Treatment? from Total Care Implant Dentistry in Palm Desert, CAYou may need a dental crown, but it all depends on your root canal treatment.
+Will I Need a Dental Crown After a Root Canal Treatment? from Total Care Dentistry & Implants in Palm Desert, CAYou may need a dental crown, but it all depends on your root canal treatment.
 Your dentist will be able to tell you if you need dental work beyond the treatment.
 Needing a crown is determined by the location and severity of the root canal.
 Crowns can be recommended because they protect your existing teeth and gums in addition to providing stability.

 How a root canal treatment works